 4. Give your flow a meaningful name.
 For this exercise, name it BPF_AccidentRecording.

-5. Select the table that you want to attach the business process flow to.
+5. Select the table to which you want to attach the business process flow.
 For this example, select the AccidentTable and then select Create.

 6. In the business process flow designer, create the following components: